gurwinder-nagra/movies-recommendation-system/README.md

 ## Overview

-This project implements a Movie Recommender System using [insert method here].
-It recommends movies based on [insert details here].
+This project implements a Movie Recommender System.
+It recommends movies based on Content based.
 The system uses the [TMDB (The Movie Database)](https://www.themoviedb.org/) API to fetch movie posters.

 ## Prerequisites